syncfusion-content/winui-docs/winui/accessibility.md

 ## UI automation

-The Syncfuion WinUI control provides accessibility for the UI automation framework as well as support provided by base classes derived from `FrameworkElementAutomationPeer`.
+The Syncfusion WinUI control provides accessibility for the UI automation framework as well as support provided by base classes derived from `FrameworkElementAutomationPeer`.
 The control class uses the UI automation concepts of automation peers and automation patterns that report the control's role and content to UI automation clients.

 A user can use a tool like screen readers to obtain the necessary information about the controls from UI Automation.
 When a control receives focus, the screen reader reads the text associated with that control.